 I am a member of the UKCP and BACP.
 I work as an Integrative Psychotherapist, this means I apply the approach that best fits each individual person.
 I draw from the Transpersonal, Gestalt, Existential, Person Centred, Jungian and Psychodynamic modalities.
 For those who are open to getting in touch with the unconscious in more creative ways I also work with dreams, art-therapy, body-therapy, visualisations and sand-tray.

-- Online appointments available throughout the week
+- Online appointments available Monday - Wednesday

 Training, qualifications & experience